kaerus-component/uP/README.md

   Initializes and returns a promise
   Provide an object to mixin the features or a resolver callback function.

-  require uP:
+   Example: require uP
 ```js
     var uP = require('uP');
 ```

-  get a new promise:
+   Example: get a new promise
 ```js
     var p = uP();
 ```

-  initialize with object:
+   Example: initialize with object
 ```js
     var e = {x:42,test:function(){ this.fulfill(this.x) } };
     var p = uP(e);